videomi/shotcut_web/howtos/leap-motion/index.md

 Jog
 ---

-To jog means to step fowards or backwards frame-by-frame.
+To jog means to step forwards or backwards frame-by-frame.
 With your hand closed but one finger out and pointing, make small circles to step by one frame and large circles to step second.
 A clockwise gesture steps forward, and counter-clockwise steps backwards in time.